 Please contact our program managers and subject matter experts for any assistance you may need.
 If you need assistance with a topic not listed below, please give one of us a call, and we can find someone to help.

 Additional Contact Information:

-For assistance with newborn screening results, biosafety, and packaging and shipping: Newborn Screening Short-Term Follow-up Coordinator and Biosafety Officer, Crystal Fortune, 444-0930 or cfortune@mt.gov
+For assistance with Newborn Screening results: Newborn Screening Short-Term Follow-up Coordinator, Nikki Goosen, 444-5375 or Nikki.Goosen@mt.gov